bjuppa/com-plain-date/README.md

 Aim to use native JavaScript `Date` objects together with relevant ComPlainDate utility functions as much as you can.
-Then, when you need to do an operation that `Date` or ComPlainDate's instant-utilities doesn't support, it's time to look to plain-date in the next section!
+Then, when you need to do an operation that the provided instant-utilities doesn't support, it's time to look to plain-date in the next section!

 ### Plain-date